Its-Fenrir/Its-Fenrir/README.md

 - 👋 Hi, I’m @Its-Fenrir
 - 👀 I’m interested in some techy things.
-- 🌱 I’m currently learning how to navigate this thing called life.
+- 🌱 I’m currently learning lots.
 - 💞️ I’m looking to collaborate on ...
 - ⚡ Fun fact: ...